Welcome to CIRTL!

 Since joining the CIRTL Network in 2020, our team has also worked with graduate students and postdocs just like you to develop new faculty learning communities (designed with the CIRTL community in mind), create a teaching-as-research (TAR) program, and increase the number of electives in the 10-credit Certificate of College Teaching (CCT)).
 We also applied to become a facilitating institution for the NSF-funded Inclusive STEM Teaching Project MOOC and have led learning communities along with the course every semester since 2022.
 We also piloted a program specifically for postdocs and, with their input, designed a new pathway that enables them to complete Associate and Practitioner Level certification in just one year.
 Our postdoc pathway is the first of its kind on the network.

 Just like in our classrooms, we value teaching-as-research and reflective practice and routinely study our programming.
-Here are some recent publications related to the CIRTL@UArizona program you might be interested in:
+Here are some recent publications related to research on the CIRTL@UArizona program:

 Ab Latif, F., and Winet, K. (2024).
 “Developing a learner-centered response to writing through a graduate course in writing-across-the-curriculum.”
 Journal of Response to Writing (accepted; forthcoming)

 Winet, K., and Burd, G. D. (2024).
-“Mentoring relationships between faculty and postdoctoral scholars in a co-teaching program for future STEM faculty: A case study.”
-Journal on Excellence in College Teaching (accepted; forthcoming)
+“Mentoring relationships between faculty and postdoctoral scholars in a co-teaching program.”
+Journal on Excellence in College Teaching. https://celt.miamioh.edu/ojs/index.php/JECT/article/view/1167

 Gemein, M. N., Burd, G. D., Grace, S. E., Elfring, L. K., and Winet, K. (2024).
 “Empowering a coalition of the willing: How instructor-driven FLCs are expanding evidence-based teaching at a large research university,” In K. Rainville (Ed.), Faculty learning communities: Communities of practice that support, inspire, engage, and transform higher education classrooms.
 Information Age Publishing (IAP).